borjacore/Github-graphql-api/README.md

 I used the rest of the time to dockerize the app, and polish it a bit

+The token already in the .env file is an example, please replace it by yours

 ## What would I add with more time
 - E2E testing to add robustness to the application
 - CommitLint to facilitate the development between a team